0207 889 0786 Donate Now

 The Significance of Charity in Islam

-One of the most well-known Hadiths about charity states, “Charity does not decrease wealth.”
-This profound statement from the Prophet (peace be upon him) reflects the spiritual truth that what we give in charity is never lost.
+One of the most well-known Hadiths about charity states, “Charity does not decrease wealth.”This profound statement from the Prophet (PBUH) reflects the spiritual truth that what we give in charity is never lost.
 Instead, it returns to us in ways we may not immediately see.
-This Hadith is a reminder that the act of giving is not just a loss; it is an investment in both our spiritual and material well-being.
+This Hadith on charity is a reminder that the act of giving is not just a loss.
+It is an investment in both our spiritual and material wellbeing.

 What does the Quran Say About Charity?

-Hadiths That Signify the Importance of Charity and Community
+Hadith That Signify the Importance of Charity and Community

-Another Hadith emphasises the purifying power of charity: “Charity extinguishes sins as water extinguishes fire.”
-(Tirmidhi).
-This Hadith on giving charity not only highlights the benefits of charity for the giver but also underscores its role in cleansing the soul from the burden of sins.
+Another Hadith emphasises the purifying power of charity: “Charity extinguishes sins as water extinguishes fire.”(Tirmidhi).
+This Hadith on giving charity not only highlights the benefits of charity for the giver but also shows believers its role in cleansing the soul from the burden of sins.
 Through charitable acts, a believer can seek forgiveness and draw closer to Allah (SWT).

 Islam and Charity are a Lifelong Commitment

 As Muslims, we are called to be generous in all aspects of life, particularly when it comes to supporting those in need.
-The rewards of charity are not just in the Hereafter but also in this world, where we see the impact of our giving in the smiles of those we help, the relief in their hearts, and the joy of fulfilling our Islamic duty.
+The rewards of charity are not just in the Hereafter but also in this world, where we see the impact of our giving in the smiles of those we help, the relief in their hearts and the joy of fulfilling our Islamic duty.